gatorcloset/OOTD/sprints/Sprint3.md

 # Unit Tests

 ## Frontend
-The Cypress testing for the frontend can be found [here]
+The Cypress testing for the frontend can be found [here](https://github.com/gatorcloset/OOTD/tree/main/cypress/e2e)
+- add.cy.ts fills out the add item form by attaching an image, adding a name and category
+- login.cy.ts checks that error messages are visible for the 3 following cases:
+  - Displays error message for required fields that are empty
+  - Displays error message for invalid username format
+  - Displays error message for incorrect username or password

 ## Backend
 The unit tests for the backend can be found [here](https://github.com/gatorcloset/OOTD/blob/main/backend/go/src/github.com/user/user_test.go).